Slobodan Marović

 Slobodan Marović (Cyrillic: Cлободан Mapoвић, born 13 July 1964) is a Montenegrin football manager and retired player.

 He is best known for his spell with Red Star Belgrade in the 1980s and early 1990s, being part of the side's European Cup victory in 1991.

 Playing career

 Club

-Born in Bar, SR Montenegro, during his playing career he played for NK Osijek, IFK Norrköping, and Silkeborg IF.
+Born in Bar, SR Montenegro, during his playing career he also played for NK Osijek, IFK Norrköping, and Silkeborg IF.

 International

 Marović made his debut for Yugoslavia in an August 1987 friendly match against the Soviet Union and has earned a total of 4 caps, scoring no goals.
 His final international was a November 1989 friendly against Brazil.

 Managerial career

 In December 2010 he has been appointed as assistant manager of Robert Prosinečki at Red Star Belgrade.